vendramin/magma/_posts/2025-11-27-parameters.md

 ---
-title: 'Can we use parameters when doing computations with matrices?
-And matrices with parameters?'
+title: 'Can we use matrices with parameters?'
 date: 2025-11-27
 categories:
   - questions